-The Warner Siblings are infamous for nearly always playing the role of the retaliator in their cartoons and getting the better of their victim...except for when they meet someone astoundingly dull, resulting in them expending all their energies in a desperate attempt to get away from them.
+The Warner Siblings are infamous for nearly always playing the role of the retaliator in their cartoons and getting the better of their victim... except for when they meet someone astoundingly dull - like Francis Pumphandle - resulting in them expending all their energies in a desperate attempt to get away from them.

 From "Hooked on a Ceiling": An enraged Michelangelo hits a nearby column with his fist, which causes it to crumble and reveal his famous Horned Moses statue.
 You might not realize it, but it's an obvious reference to his belief that statues were "trapped" in every stone block, and that the sculptor's job was to reveal, rather than create them.

 I noticed something about some of the educational songs and the tunes used for them.
 "Yakko's World" is sung to the "Mexican Hat Dance," which would be a song that the American viewers would associate with a foreign country (although a specific one).
 "Wakko's America" is sung to "Turkey in the Straw," which is a traditional American folk song that would be suited for a song that is specifically about American states.
 The song "Yippie-Ki-Yi-Yo" is about a rancher traveling with his cows, and it is used for the song about Magellan's voyage.
-Finally, the song about food ingredients is to the tune of the Can-Can, which is commonly associated with France, which is also famous for its food.
+Finally, the song about food ingredients is to the tune of the Can-Can, which is commonly associated with France, which is also famous for its food (As an added bonus, the northeast US supermarket chain Shop Rite, which does an semiannuall canned goods sale called the "Can-Can Sale" which is advertised with an (in)famous series of animated ads featuring a parody version of the song, complete with animated can can dancers and a stereotypical Parisian artist mascot.)

 Pretty much any time drums are required (for instance, in "Little Drummer Warners" and whenever there's a Rimshot gag), Wakko is the one who plays them.
 He is based on Ringo Starr.